inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

    - For this showcase, we just created the 24Mbps QAM-16 20MHz BW 2.412GHz center frequency
    - Now, it works with fixed packet sizes (1000B)

 Our approach is to create a neural network model for each modulation, bit rate, Wifi channel and bandwidth used in IEEE 802.11g.
 (One could also create just one model which can be used for all modulations, bit rates, channels and bandwidth).
-We chose the multiple models approach because these models are less complex, smaller, and easier to train and run, compared to using just one model.
+We chose the multiple models approach because these models are less complex, smaller, and easier to train and run, compared to using just one model (the error model module will automatically choose the neural network needed when used in the simulation **TODO**).
 For this showcase, we only created the model for 802.11g 24Mbps QAM-16 20MHz bandwidth 2.412GHz center frequency version, and the 36Mbps BPSK 20MHz bandwidth 2.4GHz center frequency version for :ned:`ApskRadio`.

+.. **TODO** the error model will automatically choose the neural network needed when used in the simulation

 .. **TODO** - Now, it works with fixed packet sizes (1000B)